-I have been admiring West Elm’s Zig-Zag pillow for a while.
+I’ve been wanting to try to make a Zig-Zag pillow for a while.
 Recently I found this great striped fabric, and decided to try to make one.
 I knew that matching all of the stripes was going to be tricky, but it wasn’t as bad as I thought it might be.
-Here’s how I ended up making the pillow.
+Here’s how I ended up making this pillow.

 How To Make A Zig-Zag Pillow